SimpliField/oh-csv/README.md

 ```

 ### Predefined options
-There are CSV and TSV predefined objects in order to allow you tu just choose
+There are some CSV and TSV predefined objects in order to allow you tu just
- your format
+ easily choose your format.

 #### csv.csvOpts

 [CSV (Comma-Separated Values)](http://en.wikipedia.org/wiki/Comma-separated_values)
+ as it's commonly found.

 #### csv.tsvOpts